sandraschi/immich-mcp/docs/USER_GUIDE.md

 ## 📝 Tips & Tricks

 - Use natural language to describe what you're looking for
+- For text-based searches, use OCR search type (requires v2.2.0+)
 - Combine multiple criteria in your searches
 - Create smart albums with dynamic queries
 - Use tags and metadata to improve search results
+- Check server health to verify OCR capability before using OCR search